kstenerud/bonjson/bonjson.md

 **Notes**:

  * A field length of 0 represents a value of 0 for that field.
- * A Big Number with a significand value of 0 is equal to 0 with the sign from the [type code](#type-codes), regardless of exponent contents.
+ * A Big Number with a significand value of 0 is equal to 0 with the sign from the [type code](#type-codes), regardless of exponent contents (which are superfluous in such a case).

+**Discussion**: Big Number has the most complex encoding of all BONJSON types, but it's also the least likely to actually be used in real-world data (it exists to bring parity with JSON's unlimited number range).

 **Examples**: